Find schools that offer these popular programs

 Alternative Career Options

-A naturopathic physician takes a holistic approach to providing healthcare for patients, with an emphasis on natural healing.
+A naturopathic physician takes a holistic approach to provide healthcare for patients, with an emphasis on natural healing.
 They discuss patients' health histories, perform physical exams, and make diagnoses.
 They advise patients about ways to improve and maintain good health, recommend homeopathic treatments for health conditions, and refer patients to other doctors when necessary.
 State licensing requirements vary, although completion of a 4-year graduate Naturopathic Doctor (N.D.) program, exams, and demonstrated work experience may be required; states may also regulate what kind of healthcare naturopathic physicians are legally able to provide.
-The BLS reports that naturopathic physicians can look forward to job growth of 9-13% from 2014-2024, and that the median salary for this job was $74,710 in 2015.
+The BLS reports that naturopathic physicians can look forward to job growth of 13% from 2016-2026 and that the median salary for this job was $73,830 in 2017.